 She was the wife of Willis Petty, Charles (JD) Brown and then Carrol Brown, all deceased.

-She is survived by 12 grandchildren, 23 great children, and great, great grandchildren.
+She is survived by 12 grandchildren, 23 great-grandchildren, and great-great-grandchildren.

 Dorothy worked for Mountain Bell Telephone Company since 1956, mostly in the Prescott and Chino Valley area until she retired in June of 1981.
 She was a member of the Telephone Pioneers of America.